Maintenance Center Project

 -Three electric charging stations for resident and employee vehicles (personal and city-owned)

 -20 “solar tube” skylights to eliminate need for artificial lighting

 -Installation of a Variable Refrigerant Flow HVAC system, which heats and cools at varying rates, saving energy

 In addition, the project includes $176,300 in solar infrastructure.
-The City is partnering with the Energy Trust of Oregon and anticipates receiving $51,000 in incentives towards this cost.
+The City partnered with the Energy Trust of Oregon and received $51,000 in incentives that went towards the cost.